aisyahrzk/100-Days-of-ML-Code/README.md

 - kaggle data cleaning course
 - handling missing values, scaling and normalization, encoding character, categorical encoding, parsing dates, inconsistent data entry,

+Day 3 31.5.2021 | Data Visualization 📊
+- completed kaggle data visualization course
+- using seaborn mostly, need to continue on other packages
+- coding using Student Performance Dataset for visualization
+- more to do
+- complete introduction of data visualization from cognitivescience.ai course